Ara Aloyan

 Ara Aloyan (Արա Ալոյան; born August 19, 1981, Vardenis) is an Armenian poet, writer, musician, pedagogue, journalist, and member of Armenian writers' union of Gegharkunik region.
-Ara Aloyan also has a criminal track record.
-Proceedings have been filed against by the Police and the Investigative Committee of the Republic of Armenia over fraud, embezzlement and defamation.
-Available information on DataLex, an official data beae of civil and criminal cases involving citizens of the Republic of Armenia, reveals that he faced judicial proceedings over outstanding debt liabilities.

 Biography

 Ara Aloyan graduated from Vardenis secondary school after Edvard Poghosyan (1988–1998).
-He has also studied in Vardenis Art School, in the drawing and sculpture department (1990–1995), in Vardenis Music School, in the duduk department (1991–1996), before finally graduating from Komitas State Conservatory of Yerevan (1998–2003).
+He also studied at Vardenis Art School, in the drawing and sculpture department (1990–1995), at Vardenis Music School, in the duduk department (1991–1996), before finally graduating from Komitas State Conservatory of Yerevan (1998–2003).